-- Your child's form tutor.
+• Your child's form tutor, Your Head of Year, The SENCo, The Headteacher.

-- Your child's progress leader,

-- The SENCo,

-- The Headteacher.

 If you wish to make a formal complaint regarding the SEN department, please contact the school Governor with responsibility for SEN. Their name is Mrs L Davies They can be contacted via e-mail Davies@qegs.email.
 Upon receipt of the complaint the governor will contact you to confirm receipt, will investigate fully and then contact you to inform you of the outcome of your complaint and any further actions.